maruel/dlibox/README.md

 ## Related projects

+### Rule engine

 In this summary, I'm only looking at open sources projects that can run in standalone mode without the need of internet connectivity.
+Otherwise you can use https://ifttt.com, https://firebase.google.com/, the trash from Apple, etc.

 - http://www.openhab.org/
   - Summary: by far the most popular and well supported rule engine.
 At the